Skip to main content

 Status: Currently Recruiting

-We are recruiting families with members under the age of 65 who have dementia or are experiencing memory problems.
+We are recruiting individuals and/or families with members under the age of 65 who have dementia or are experiencing memory problems.
 Our initial screening can be completed in person or over the phone.
 The evaluation will take about 1 to 1.5 hours per person and includes a: 1.
-Blood sample (5 tablespoons) or saliva (1 teaspoon) collection: These blood samples will allow us to…
+Blood sample (5 tablespoons) or saliva (1 teaspoon) collection: These blood…

 Read More